 The department offers outstanding graduate programs to students interested in a Ph.D. in Plant or Microbial Biology.
 We conduct one admission review per year for admission to the fall semester.
-Applications for Fall 2017 are due December 1, 2016.
+The application submission deadline is December 1, 2017, 11:59:59 Eastern Time (ET).
 We do not admit students seeking a master's degree.

 Students may only apply to one program at Berkeley at a time.
 If your research interests are in microbial ecology and evolution, fungal diversity or mycology, please apply to the Microbiology Ph.D. program.

 We admit applicants to the program at large, not directly into a research lab.
 Applicants should be available to attend our prospective student interview weekend at UC Berkeley on January 18 - January 21, 2018 if selected for an on-campus interview.
 In most cases, the department covers the cost of the interview weekend, including transportation.

 The information on this page applies to both of our graduate programs.
 For specific information on each program, please visit: